-This Chapter describes general procedures for administering the principal zoning functions in Michigan cities and villages.
-Each function is described in terms of the following: When Zoning Approval is Necessary; People Involved; General Procedural Steps; and Sample Checklist to Guide Decisions.
+This chapter describes general procedures for administering the principal zoning functions in Michigan townships.
+Each function is described in terms of the following: when zoning approval is necessary; people involved; general procedural steps; and sample checklist to guide decisions.

 Most communities use standard forms to facilitate review and approval of zoning requests.
-If standard forms are not in use in your community, it will be valuable to develop some.
-If they are in use, they should be reviewed to insure they contain the necessary information to effectively implement zoning procedures.
+If your township does not use standard forms, it will be valuable to develop some.
+If they are in use, they should be reviewed to ensure they contain the necessary information to effectively implement zoning procedures.

 Likewise, it is important that fees be adopted by the governing body to help defray the costs of processing zoning requests.
 Many communities set fees based on actual costs.
 Actual costs usually include any required notices, meeting expenses, per diems, and staff or consultant reviews.
 The applicant is usually required do pay into an escrow account an amount equal to the estimated cost.
-Where outside technical reviews by professional planners or engineers is necessary, these costs can be quite high.
+Where outside technical reviews by professional planners or engineers are necessary, these costs can be quite high.
 However, unless the community chooses to subsidize these expenses, it is only fair to pass them along to the applicant.